openfaas/faas/README.md

 **Highlights**

 * Ease of use through UI portal and *one-click* install
+* Write functions in any language for Linux or Windows and package in Docker/OCI image format
+* Portable - runs on existing hardware or public/private cloud - [Kubernetes](https://github.com/alexellis/faas-netes) or Docker Swarm
 * [CLI](http://github.com/alexellis/faas-cli) available with YAML format for templating and defining functions
-* Write functions in any language for Linux or Windows and package in Docker/OCI image format
-* Portable - runs on existing hardware or public/private cloud
 * Auto-scales as demand increases

 ## Overview of FaaS